klepsydra-technologies/klepsydra-technologies.github.io/sections/ros/ros-two.md

+---
+layout: news
+title: Klepsydra ROS 2 Executor A ring-buffer to rule them all
+---

 ## Klepsydra ROS 2 Executor: A ring-buffer to rule them all

 Our own ring buffer lock-free executor for **ROS 2** is based on Klepsydra’s main product, the **SDK**.
 This performance has never been seen in an executor before.